wiperawa/yii-cycle/docs/en/reading-schema.md

 In order to use multiple schema providers in turn, grouping `SchemaProviderPipeline` provider is used.
 You can configure this provider in `schema-providers` section of a `config/params.php` file.
-Arrage schema providers in such an order, that caching providers are at the top of the list, and primary schema providers at the end.
+Arrage schema providers in such an order, that caching providers are at the top of the list, and origin schema providers at the end.

 ## Entity annotation based schema